-- We participate in the Poseidon Principles Steering Committee, where the IMO's net zero ambitions are embedded in their targets.
-35 banks had committed to the Poseidon Principles by August 2024 (approx. 80% of global shipping finance) - The revised strategy aims for a net-zero emission target by or around 2050 compared to 2008.
-Furthermore, it offers two intermediate milestone trajectories that can be pursued; - Minimum 20%, striving for 30%, by 2030 - Minimum 70%, striving for 80%, by 2040 - Financed emissions account for, by far, the majority of the climate impact of our activities.
-It is therefore our priority to steer our portfolio in the right direction, create transparancy and support our clients in their sustainable transition - We have restated financed emissions identical to the data collected for Poseidon Principles reporting purposeshistorically to reflect well-to-wake emissions instead of tank-towake - The emission intensity of our loan book is declining - Ship values are part of the financed emissions calculation.
+- We participate in the Poseidon Principles Steering Committee - 35 banks have committed to the Poseidon Principles (approx. 80% of global shipping finance) - The Poseidon Principles has adopted IMO's ambitious targets of reaching net zero "by or around" 2050, on a well-to-wake basis, along with the following two indicative checkpoints: - Minimum 20%, striving for 30%, by 2030 - Minimum 70%, striving for 80%, by 2040 - Financed emissions account for, by far, the majority of the climate impact of our activities - The emission intensity of our loan book is declining.
+In 2024, the emission intensity of our financed emissions was reduced by 9% to 95 tonnes CO2e per DKK million of lending - Ship values are part of the financed emissions calculation.
 In some years they are extremely volatile, and can therefore have a notable impact on the results from year to year

-Striving targets Striving targets Average score Minimum targets Average score Average score Average score Source: Poseidon Principles.
-2024 Annual Disclosure Report
+Source: Poseidon Principles, 2024 Annual Disclosure Report